The Twitter Advertising Ecosystem Explained

 - Keyword Targeting: Twitter now also lets advertisers target users based on specific keywords in their tweets.
 Keyword targeting was introduced just a few months ago, and according to Twitter, will allow advertisers to look in tweets for “signals of intent” and “reach users at the right moment, in the right context.”
 For example, if a user regularly tweets about coffee, a local cafe or coffee roaster can aim promoted tweets at them.
 Twitter prices out advertising based on engagement, not impressions.
 Advertisers pay the company by the click or the number of retweets or favourites the tweet generates.
 In other words, Facebook’s recent move to CPA or cost-per-action ads is something that has always been a component of Twitter’s ad business.

 - Video Ads: Twitter has been quietly rolling out video ad capabilities in recent months.
 The concept is pretty straightforward: The content owner embeds a video in a tweet, a sponsor shows a pre-roll ad, and the content owner and Twitter split the ad revenue.
-Twitter is pitching that they can put the content in front of a receptive audience, thanks to proprietary analytics that help Twitter see what kind of TV content its audiences are watching, and serve them ads based on that content.
+Twitter is pitching that they can put the content in front of a receptive audience, thanks to proprietary analytics that help Twitter see what kind of video content its audiences like.
 That was part of the reasoning behind Twitter’s acquisition of Bluefin Labs last year.
 Bluefin is able to analyse Twitter chatter for clues into video audience sentiment and engagement.

 The report is full of charts and data that can be easily downloaded and put to use.